qian-gu/RVAnt/doc/source/index.rst

 RVAnt: A minimal RISC-V core for learning purpose
 ==================================================

-RVAnt is a minial opensource 32 bit RISC-V CPU core for learning purpose written in SystemVerilog.
+RVAnt is a minial 32 bit RISC-V CPU core for learning purpose written in SystemVerilog.

 .. toctree::
    :maxdepth: 2